Relearning the Lessons. John Terraine’s 1984 WFA Address

 Why was it not memories of Amiens, the breaking of the Hindenburg Line and all the rest of the "100 Days' Campaign" of 1918 that actually finished the war?
 And why was Churchill - like so many others - completely unable to relate what he calls "the fearful price we had to pay in human life and blood for the great offensives" to what those offensives were actually doing?

-Why was he not able to see, for instance, that in the Battle of the Somme in 1916 (of such dread renown) the BEF engaged no fewer than 95V2 German divisions, 43V2 of them twice, and 4 of them three times?
-That makes a total equivalent to 147 German divisions, and if you divide the total of British casualties - 415,000 - by 147, you get a figure of about 2,800, which represents the number of casualties inflicted by each German division in each "tour of duty".
+Why could he not see, for instance, that in the Battle of the Somme in 1916 (of such dread renown) the BEF engaged no fewer than 95V2 German divisions, 43V2 of them twice, and 4 of them three times?
+That makes a total equivalent to 147 German divisions.
+Suppose you divide the total of British casualties - 415,000 - by 147.
+In that case, you get a figure of about 2,800, representing the number of casualties inflicted by each German division in each "tour of duty".

-I don't know what you think about it, but my own impression is that it was well within the powers of a 1916 German division to inflict 2,800 casualties in a period of front-line duty.
-It would require no help from British generals, or anyone else, to do that; the German Army in 1916 contained very nearly the last of its peace-trained soldiers and NCOs> and it was very good indeed - but never so good again.
+I don't know what you think about it, but it was well within the powers of a 1916 German division to inflict 2,800 casualties during front-line duty.
+It would require no help from British generals or anyone else to do that; the German Army in 1916 contained very nearly the last of its peace-trained soldiers and NCOs> and it was very good indeed - but never so good again.
 That was the meaning of the Somme.

 The contrast of the two wars is nowhere more vivid than here: the steadily increasing and increasingly effective part that - the British Army played on the Western Front in World War I (despite the incomprehension and opposition of the Home Government) and the rapid decline of its role and its effectiveness almost from the moment of re-entry into Europe in 1944 - indeed, earlier than that.
 It makes sad reading.

-To be fair, Churchill had warned the Chiefs of Staff of the need to keep up the strength of the infantry, but unfortunately it was his own frame of mind — so well illustrated in what he said to Harry Hopkins - that had contributed to a steady weakening.
+To be fair, Churchill had warned the Chiefs of Staff of the need to keep up the strength of the infantry, but unfortunately, his own frame of mind—so well illustrated in what he said to Harry Hopkins—contributed to a steady weakening.

-I have sometimes been heard to say- and I admit it is an exaggeration, and an unkind one at that - that the British disposition between 1939-45 was to wage war by all means except fighting.
-What I really mean is that in the end fighting has to be done by infantry, and whereas between 1914-18 the British infantry showed itself entirely able to face up to that and do it, in World War II it seemed to be preferable to try every expedient except hard infantry combat.
+I have sometimes been heard to say- and I admit it is an exaggeration, and an unkind one at that - that the British disposition between 1939 45 was to wage war by all means except fighting.
+What I mean is that in the end, fighting has to be done by infantry, and.
+In contrast, between 1914-18 the British infantry showed itself entirely able to face up to that and do it, in World War II it seemed to be preferable to try every expedient except hard infantry combat.
 Neither the Germans nor the Russians nor the Japanese shared that attitude.

-The effect of it was to produce a real and damaging shortage of infantry by 1943, which became serious and permanent in 1944.
-By then,only 20% of the Army was infantry; its reserves were very weak indeed; and worst of all, its quality had also badly declined.
-A German Intelligence document which was captured in Normandy actually went so far as to say:
+It produced a real and damaging shortage of infantry by 1943, which became serious and permanent in 1944.
+By then, only 20% of the Army was infantry; its reserves were very weak; and worst of all, its quality had also severely declined.
+A German Intelligence document which was captured in Normandy went so far as to say:

 "The enemy is extraordinarily nervous of close combat.
 Whenever the enemy infantry is energetically engaged, they mostly retreat or surrender".4

-Frankly, all I can say about that is, "I'm not surprised".
-Just look at the way we had decided to use our manpower in that war.
+Frankly, all I can say about that is, "I'm not surprised."
+Just look at how we decided to use our manpower in that war.

-First, it had emerged, contrary to all prewar expectation, that the other Services, as well as the Army, would be mass Services.
+First, it had emerged, contrary to all prewar expectations, that the other Services, as well as the Army, would be mass Services.

 Nearly a million men served in the Royal Navy from first to last: about 1J4 million served in the RAF.

-And the Army itself contributed to its own difficulties - in some cases it had no option, but others, in my view were just bad decisions.
+The Army itself contributed to its own difficulties—in some cases, it had no option, but others were just bad decisions.

 I have said in an earlier address to you that both wars were "artillery wars", and so they were; laboriously, the Royal Artillery began in 1942 to relearn the lessons of 1917-18, and by 1944 it was both the strongest branch of the Army - 22% - and by common consent its most proficient.